mrdragon49/home4dev/README.md

 # home4devs
-a browser home page for developers. add custom links and more, some important link is added permanently
+A open source browser home page for developers. add custom links and more, futuristic them, Technology in used:
+*HTML
+*CSS
+*JAVASCRIPT
+   #SWEALERT
+Developer can easily customise by get source code from github(mrdragon49) source code link in information section